 Algorand standard assets are built into the Layer-1 architecture of the Algorand blockchain.
 These inbuilt assets enjoy certain features that are built into the Algorand system.
 Algorand standard assets are structured in a way that allows users to represent and manage assets on their blockchain platform.
-While Securitize's Digital Securities Protocol

-(DS Protocol) itself is not used on the Algorand blockchain because the Algorand blockchain does not support it, Securitize utilizes the Algorand standard assets and internal procedures to govern the Common Stock Tokens that exist on the Algorand blockchain in a manner that aims to mirror Securitize's DS Protocol.
-Securitize can effectuate this because Algorand standard assets allow users to represent any asset on the Algorand blockchain and have sufficient controls for Securitize to perform their role as the Common Stock Transfer Agent for Exodus.
-Thus, as a practical matter, the Common Stock Tokens existence on the Algorand blockchain benefits from the framework of Securitize's DS Protocol because it provides the appropriate digital ownership architecture to address all aspects of the digital token lifecycle, which facilitates dynamic and open participation of multiple actors.
+Securitize utilizes the Algorand standard assets and internal procedures to govern the Common Stock Tokens that exist on the Algorand blockchain.
+Algorand standard assets allow users to represent any asset on the Algorand blockchain and have sufficient controls for Securitize to perform their role as the Common Stock Transfer Agent for Exodus.
+Thus, the Algorand standard assets provide the appropriate digital ownership architecture to address all aspects of the digital token lifecycle, which facilitates dynamic and open participation of multiple actors.
 The Algorand standard assets are deployed with a configuration that only allows self-custodied wallets that are tied to KYC'ed persons and have been approved by Securitize to self-custody Common Stock Tokens; this configuration is designed to prevent bad actors from manipulating the Common Stock Tokens.

-Common Stock Tokens May Not Trade on a National Securities Exchange
+Common Stock Tokens May Not Trade on the OTC or any National Securities Exchange

-Trading on the OTC or any national securities exchange generally requires the involvement of an intermediary such as a brokerage firm, and shares held in brokerage accounts are generally held by beneficial owners in "street name" with the bank, brokerage firm, or other nominee listed as the record holder on the records maintained by Securitize.
-As a result, once shares get deposited into DTC and transfers between brokerage accounts become more prevalent among holders of our Class A common stock, the use of Common Stock Tokens will decrease since only record holders are entitled to use Common Stock Tokens.
-So while we will continue to make Common Stock Tokens available to record holders if our Class A common Stock Tokens.
-So while we believe it is unlikely that a stockholder who purchases our Class A common stock on a national securities exchange would elect to change her form of ownership from being held in "street name" to being registered directly in its name in order to become eligible to obtain Common Stock Tokens, as there would be no economic benefit in doing so.
+We have applied to list our Class A common stock on the NYSE American.
+Our listing is pending the SEC's completion of its review of this Report.
+When the Class A common stock is listed on the NYSE American, we anticipate that the number of Common Stock Tokens held in third-party wallets registered with Securitize will meaningfully decrease, as the NYSE American will become the predominant market for the Class A common stock.
+This is because trading on the OTC or any national securities exchange generally requires the involvement of an intermediary such as a brokerage firm, and shares held in brokerage accounts are generally held by beneficial owners in "street name" with the bank, brokerage firm, or other nominee listed as the record holder on the records maintained by Securitize.
+Once shares get deposited into DTC and transfers between brokerage accounts become more prevalent, the use of Common Stock Tokens will decrease.
+So while we will continue to make Common Stock Tokens available to record holders if our Class A common stock is listed on a national securities exchange, because only record holders may access or obtain Common Stock Tokens, we believe it is unlikely that a stockholder who purchases Class A common stock on a national securities exchange would elect to change her form of ownership from "street name" to being registered directly in its name to become eligible to use Common Stock Tokens, as there would be no economic benefit in doing so.